jvrsantacruz/scripts/backup/README.md

 	- .thumbnails
 	- .image-cache

-The `rsync_args` option should also draw your attention, it takes options for rsync that are sent straight to the command-line order; This is very important when backing up certain file-systems or when you want to override some option set by default by the script with a `-no-OPT` rsync option.

-	origins:
-	- /home/fulano
-	- /home/mengano

-	dest: /var/backup

-	origin_host: 192.168.1.2
-	origin_user: user
-	origin_module: user_host

-	excludes:
-	- "*music*"
-	- "*video*"

 We're using here the rsync's own protocol.
 This is a real set-up example to backup a *Windows 7* box running a [cwRsync][] server.
 This is cake when one's have to backup lots of different hosts and avoid re-configure each single machine when a change in the backup-policy its made.

+The `rsync_args` option should also draw your attention, it takes options for rsync that are sent straight to the command-line order; This is very important when backing up certain file-systems or when you want to override some option set by default by the script with a `-no-OPT` rsync option.

+## Teorical drawbacks

+There's almost no inconvenience in this system except for the directory space bloat, which can be significant when performing really small backups (with delta changes of bytes) and dense directory trees.
+Big changing files should also be avoided.
+Main inconveniences found in this system:

+1. You cannot hard-link directory entries, so they'll have to be re-created each time a backup is made.
+This means some extra megabytes per backup taken for directories, even if there is no changes in data between copies.

+2. If you have to replicate a whole image of your disk by hard-linking files one-by-one, it can take some time before each one of them has been consulted and linked when you have a very high number of files.

+3. Changing big files are evil.
+A big file constantly changing means a big file being copied one time and another, and can represent a big space problem.

 ## Options